-a fair trial regulating not only their when a profession but also trial through procedures, possible legal legal redress, and the divided various rights accorded into pre-trial and trial by the international and post trial procedure. national legal regimes. knowledge important their exposure to potential noting victimization.
+It is worth noting that ignorance of the law, substantive or procedural, is not a defence, hence litigants and HRDs must master the laws regulating not only their profession but also trial procedures, possible legal redress, and the various rights accorded by the international and national legal regimes.
+This knowledge is especially important considering their exposure to potential victimization.

-of Anyone who is a victim substantive of an act deemed or procedural, is not criminal has the right hence to submit a complaint regarding the person or perpetrating the alleged criminal act.
+Anyone who is a victim of an act deemed criminal has the right to submit a complaint regarding the person or persons suspected of

+Perpetrating the alleged criminal act.

-Anyone who is alleged to have committed an act qualified as criminal shall be entitled to an investigation and trial to ascertain his or her culpability under law.
+Anyone who is alleged to have committed an act qualified as criminal shall be entitled to an investigation and trial to ascertain his or her culpability under the law.

-The principle text governing procedures for filing a complaint, initiating an investigation, and conducting a trial is the Criminal Procedure have is presumed innocent can committed and regarded only as a any and or legal i.
-Where complaints can complaints lodged be the belowof mentioned investigating departments.
-Section 83 CPC.
+The principle text governing the procedures for filing a complaint, initiating an investigation, and conducting a trial is the Criminal Procedure Code (CPC).

-3.1 KNOWING YOUR RIGHTS AND PROCEDURES AS A SUSPECT
+3.1 KNOWING YOUR RIGHTS AND PROCEDURES AS AN ACCUSED PERSON